 - You have multiple models that are stuck in the deployment phase, not making it to production.

 MLOps is a relatively new approach to machine learning model management that has taken a lot of inspiration from DevOps.
-It enables faster intervention when ML models degrade, resulting in higher data security and accuracy, as well as allowing enterprises a faster approach to the creation and deployment of machine learning models that is difficult to achieve otherwise.
+It enables faster intervention when ML models degrade, resulting in higher data security and accuracy, as well as allowing enterprises a faster approach to the creation and deployment of machine learning models that are difficult to achieve otherwise.
 With MLOps in place, data scientists will not need to be involved in architecture operations or deployment and concentrate on the phases of the lifecycle that are in their expertise, decreasing stall times to production.
 With this, the full process from planning to moving to production can be executed more efficiently to benefit both from a business and science standpoint.
-At this point in time, MLOps offers more benefits to the ML lifecycle than limitations and is considered as a fundamental instead of a consideration.
+At this point in time, MLOps offers more benefits to the ML lifecycle than limitations and is considered more and more as a must instead of as an option.